 Since its creation in 1965, Medicare has provided support to seniors and other Americans through its national insurance program.
 Unfortunately, it is also a common target for fraud.
 By some estimates, $60 billion in improper Medicare payments are made each year, and very few claims are even audited.
 This fraud not only diverts valuable resources from those in need, it rips off taxpayers and raises the cost of healthcare.

-Jeffrey Newman Law is committed to fighting Medicare fraud, and we have the experience and resources it takes to get it done.
+Newman & Shapiro is committed to fighting Medicare fraud, and we have the experience and resources it takes to get it done.
 If you have evidence of Medicare fraud, you may be eligible for a reward under the False Claims Act.

 Overview Of Medicare